embicoin/sjcx_ticker/README.md

 # sjcx_ticker
-get ticker of sjcx from Melotic,MasterXchange,PoloniEx
+get ticker of sjcx from Melotic and PoloniEx and return as JSONP.